 CBD Oil: Vaping vs. Consuming

 There are a few different ways to utilize CBD oil.
 A common practice is ingesting the CBD oil in food or drink, or by swallowing it alone.
 CBD oil can also be used in a vaporizer and inhaled directly.
 Both options come with the same result — CBD entering the body to interact with the endocannabinoid system.

-The difference between consuming and vaping CBD oil is in the time it takes for the CBD to reach the bloodstream.
-With consumption, it can take around thirty minutes for the CBD to be metabolized through the digestive tract.
-With vaping, that time is considerably shorter as the CBD is absorbed directly into the lungs.
+The difference between consuming and vaping CBD oil is how CBD reaches the bloodstream.
+With consumption, CBD must be metabolized through the digestive tract.
+With vaping, CBD is absorbed directly into the lungs.

 The amount of CBD that ends up being used throughout the endocannabinoid system is called bioavailability.
 Basically, it’s how much of a substance is left for your body to use after being filtered through various bodily systems designed to process substances that enter the body.
 Depending on how you use CBD, the bioavailability varies.

 When CBD is consumed, the bioavailability drops thanks to your digestive system.
 Before any of the substances attained through eating can be sent throughout the body via circulation, they travel through the liver to be sorted and detoxified.
 The liver breaks down CBD with enzymes, reducing the bioavailability.
 By the time the remaining CBD can be distributed, there’s far less than the amount you originally consumed.

 There are ways to get around the liver and its enzymes.
 This is where a vape comes in handy.
 When vaping, you can bypass the digestive system completely.
 Vaping doesn’t provide 100% bioavailability of CBD — fat-soluble CBD doesn’t mix perfectly with our water-based bloodstream — but it provides a much higher level of usable CBD than consumption.